Pinafore/qb/README.md

 4. `source enwiki-20211220-redirect.sql;` (in MySQL session)
 5. `source enwiki-20211220-page.sql;` (in MySQL session)
 6. This will take quite a long time, so wait it out...
 7. Finally run the query to fetch the redirect mapping and write it to a CSV by executing `bin/redirect.sql` with `source bin/redirect.sql`.
-The file will be located in `/var/lib/mysql/redirect.csv` which requires `sudo` access to copy
+The file will be located in `/var/lib/mysql/redirect.csv` which requires `sudo` access to copy.
+This output file is the final step of this process, and renamed `wiki_redirects.csv`.
-8. The result of that query is CSV file containing a source page id, source page title, and target page title.
+8. The result of that query is a CSV file containing a source page id, source page title, and target page title.
 This can be interpretted as the source page redirecting to the target page.
 We filter namespace=0 to keep only redirects/pages that are main pages and trash things like list/category pages

 #### Wikipedia Category Links Creation